An Affiliate of Seven Hills Foundation

 Community Giving Fund

-Stetson School Community Giving Fund of $10k annually will be given in up to $1,000 grants to nonprofit organizations or other community initiatives within the Town of Barre and/or other towns located in The Quabbin Regional School District that support community social good.
+Stetson School Community Giving Fund of $10k annually will be given in up to $1,000 grants to nonprofit organizations, municipalities, or other community initiatives within the Town of Barre and/or other towns located in The Quabbin Regional School District that support community social good.
 Individuals or families are not eligible to apply.

 Stetson School (Stetson) does not discriminate on the basis of race, color, national origin, disability, sex, or age in treatment or employment at Stetson, admission or access to Stetson, or any other aspect of the educational programs and activities that Stetson operates.
 Stetson is required by Title VI of the Civil Rights Act of 1964 (Title VI), Section 504 of the Rehabilitation Act of 1973 (Section 504), Title IX of the Education Amendments of 1972 (Title IX), the Age Discrimination Act of 1975 (Age Act), and their respective implementing regulations at 34 C.F.R.
 Parts 100, 104, 106 and 110, not to discriminate in such a manner.
 Inquiries concerning the application of each of the aforementioned statutes and their implementing regulations to Stetson may be referred to the U.S. Department of Education, Office for Civil Rights, at (617) 289-0111 or 5 Post Office Square, 8th Floor, Boston, MA 02109-3921, or the Stetson School Affiliate Vice President Joseph Allred at (978) 355-4541 or 455 South Street, P.O.
 Box 309, Barre, MA 01005.